Anjanaas-tech/PNOT/README.md

-﻿🧠 Procrastinat – Virtual Study Planner
+﻿🧠 Procrastinot – Virtual Study Planner

-Procrastinat is a virtual study planner designed to help students and professionals overcome procrastination and stay focused.
+Procrastinot is a virtual study planner designed to help students and professionals overcome procrastination and stay focused.
 It combines intelligent scheduling, a built-in Pomodoro timer, task management, and personalized study tips — all in one platform.

 With a clean, distraction-free interface and productivity-driven features, Procrastinat empowers users to manage their time efficiently and achieve their goals with consistency.